Your 15 Month Old, from babycenter.com

 Everyone loves a clown, and your 15-month-old already realizes this.
 Once he recognizes that a certain behavior — dancing, crawling like a baby, doing somersaults — gets a positive response from you, he'll do it over and over not just because he can, but because he loves to be the center of attention.
 After a silly dance performance, for instance, he'll look around the room just to see what kind of effect his moves have had on the audience, and if he has everyone's attention, he'll offer an encore.

-.
+Don't be surprised if your toddler already seems to treat you and your spouse differently.
+Whichever parent he spends the most time with will be the one he demands more of and is hardest on.
 (I think this must be Kevin.
-Poor Kevin doesnt get as many grins and gigglesbut I think that Kevin is who Harry goes to when he is sleepy or if he falls and gets hurt).
+Poor Kevin doesn’t get as many grins and giggles…but I think that Kevin is who Harry goes to when he is sleepy or if he falls and gets hurt).
 If Mom's around more, Dad will be treated like someone special, and vice versa.
 While this may make one of you feel jealous, know that it's normal and is your child's way of testing out his relationship with each of you.
 Family dynamics, and your child's shifting loyalties (they totally shift!
-Hes very fair weather, not unlike Bailey), will be more and more evident during the next few months as he becomes increasingly independent.
+He’s very fair weather, not unlike Bailey), will be more and more evident during the next few months as he becomes increasingly independent.

 Finally, as toddlers begin to experiment with imaginative play, they also sometimes start to have nightmares.
 A 15-month-old is reaching an age where he can start to think on a symbolic level and is able to transform reality into fantasy (not that he could explain this to you!).
 It will be several years before your child can distinguish between dreams and reality.
 Since he probably can't use words to tell you about his dreams, you'll have to rely on unusual behaviors to alert you.
-Children who are stressed or anxious (usually related to tension in the family or problems with daycare or preschool) are prone to nightmares
+Children who are stressed or anxious (usually related to tension in the family or problems with daycare or preschool) are prone to nightmares (Isabella had several nightmares about snakes after coming in contact with a plastic one.
+Harry wakes up at the end of his REM cycles.
+I am convinced it is because of bad dreams).
+If your usually sound sleeper awakens crying in the night and can't tell you why he's upset, try talking to him in a soothing voice and rubbing his back until he settles down (thanks for the advice, she says sarcastically).

 At this age, all you can do is comfort your child and perhaps establish some sort of routine to banish the "monsters" from his room.
-The American Academy of Pediatrics suggests reading your toddler some stories about dreams and sleep, such as
+The American Academy of Pediatrics suggests reading your toddler some stories about dreams and sleep, such as In the Night Kitchen, by Maurice Sendak, to help him understand that they're nothing to be afraid of.
+(I think we’ll just watch Monsters, Inc, and do lots of Scary Feet to get rid of them…and get a quad workout in the process!).

 Sometimes these things are useful.
 This one, not so much.
 Ah well.

-I am not as competitive about Harrys milestones as I used to be.
+I am not as competitive about Harry’s milestones as I used to be.
 I guess I can say that, since he is usually textbook on so many of them.
-Anything he is advanced on, Id have to say is most likely just from being around the other kids at daycare.
+Anything he is advanced on, I’d have to say is most likely just from being around the other kids at daycare.
 Solan, of course, is the coolest.
 He is three, and Harry is so excited on the days he is there.
 He goes to pre-school now, so it is usually just afternoons or off days.
 Reenie and the other little girl are just part timers.
 They seem to get along well.
 Both are two.
 They usually hang out with Susanna.
 She is also two.
 The girls are very cute these days.
 They hang out together in their little dresses and swing.
 Interesting that the boys and girls already seem to have segregated themselves to some extent.
 Sid/Sage/whatever his name is (I really should email someone about what these kids names are.
-It is hard to understand Menikes accent sometimes.) and Susanna are full timers like Harry.
+It is hard to understand Menike’s accent sometimes.) and Susanna are full timers like Harry.
 They seem comfortable being the regulars.
 This also means that they either seem to be kind of ignoring each other or annoying each other.
 I figure it is because they are always together.
 The boys seem to do more active things, while the girls can stay in one place.
 Now that I am writing this, I am only just realizing it.
 For the short periods of time that I am there with them, it seems like the boys cover more area.

 Harry is still working on his coloring.
 He also uses paper, not just his face.
-He likes to climb around on the playground equipment at Menikes.
+He likes to climb around on the playground equipment at Menike’s.
 He likes to hang out in the blanket cabinet in his room and play peekabo.
 And he loves long rides in his stroller or on his bike.
 And straw cups.

 He dislikes cottage cheese.
-He dislikes being told No. He dislikes having to play inside during the day.
+He dislikes being told “No.” He dislikes having to play inside during the day.
 And he hates being stuck in his car seat for more than 2.5 hours.
 I hope we can convince him to like DVDs again before our 6 hour drive to Duck!

 No comments: